seatable-data/manual/config/seafile-conf.md

 ```

-When you configure seafile server to use MySQL, the default connection pool size is 100, which should be enough for most use cases.
+When you configure seafile server to use MariaDB, the default connection pool size is 100, which should be enough for most use cases.